michael-franke/michael-franke.github.io/_posts/2017-07-07-BF_computation.md

 ### Marginal likelihoods

 While Bayes factors are conceptually appealing, their computation can still be very complex.
 The quantity $$P(D \mid M_i)$$ is often called the **marginal likelihood**.
-(It is also sometimes called the _evidence_ but this usage of the term may be misleading because in natural language we usually refer to observational data as 'evidence'; rather the Bayes factor $$\frac{P(D \mid M_i)}{P(D \mid \neg M_i)}$$ is an plausible formalization of 'evidence' in favor of a model.)
+(It is also sometimes called the _evidence_ but this usage of the term may be misleading because in natural language we usually refer to observational data as 'evidence'; rather the Bayes factor $$\frac{P(D \mid M_i)}{P(D \mid \neg M_i)}$$ is a plausible formalization of 'evidence' in favor of a model.)
 This term looks inoccuous but it is not.
 It can be a viciously complicated integral, because the likelihood of observation $$D$$ under the model $$M_i$$ must quantify over all possible parameters of that model, weighed as usual by their priors:

-$$ P(D \mid M_i) = \int P(\theta) \ P(D \mid \theta, M_i) \ \text{d}\theta$$
+$$ P(D \mid M_i) = \int P(\theta \mid M_i) \ P(D \mid \theta, M_i) \ \text{d}\theta$$

 You may recognize in this integral the normalizing constant needed for parameter inference if we drop explicit reference to the specific model currently in focus:

 $$ P(\theta \mid D) = \frac{P(\theta) \ P(D \mid \theta)}{\int P(\theta') \ P(D \mid \theta') \ \text{d} \theta'} $$

-Normally, we would like to avoid having to calculate the marginal likelihood, which is exactly why MCMC methods are so great: they approximate the posterior distribution over paramters $$P(\theta \mid D)$$ _without_ knowledge or computation of the marginal likelihood.
+Normally, we would like to avoid having to calculate the marginal likelihood, which is exactly why MCMC methods are so great: they approximate the posterior distribution over parameters $$P(\theta \mid D)$$ _without_ knowledge or computation of the marginal likelihood.
 This makes clear why computing Bayes factors, in general, can be quite difficult or a substantial computational burden.

 ### Methods for Bayes factor computation

 Two general approaches for computing or approximating Bayes factors can be distinguished.
-We can either target the marginal likelihood of each model in separation.
+We can target the marginal likelihood of each model in separation.
 Or, we can target the Bayes factor directly.
 Both approaches have advantages and disadvantages, as we will see presently.

-The following will spell out XXX ways of computing a Bayes factor for the same models.
-In this way we can compare directly the results from each method and its results.
-The methods covere here are:
+The following will spell out some methods for computing a Bayes factor.
+We apply these methods to the same models so that we can compare directly the results from each method and its results.
+The methods covered here are:

 1. Savage-Dickey density ratio (only applicable for _nested models_; see below)
 2. naive Monte Carlo sampling
 3. transdimensional MCMC
 4. supermodels

-And, once we are at it, we will also have a look at posterior predictive $$p$$-values, just to make sure that model criticism is not confused with model comparison.

 ### The running-example model(s): Generalized Context Model

 Chapter 17 of Lee & Wagenmakers' ([2014](https://bayesmodels.com)) textbook on _Bayesian Cognitive Modeling_ features a concise implementation of the classic Generalized Context Model (GCM) of categorization.
 The model aims to predict the likelihood of correctly categorizing items after an initial learning period.
 Items differ along a number of numeric feature dimensions.
 (In the present case there will just be two categories and two feature dimensions.)
-The GCM resolves around three assumptions: (i) the probability of classifying item $$i$$ as belonging to category $$A$$ is derived from a measure of relative similarity of $$i$$ to all those items $$j$$ which were presented as belonging to category $$A$$ during training; (ii) similarity of any two items is a function of relative weighing of feature dimensions; (iii) there is room for general category preference (category $$A$$ is more likely to be chosen accross the board).
+The GCM revolves around three assumptions: (i) the probability of classifying item $$i$$ as belonging to category $$A$$ is derived from a measure of relative similarity of $$i$$ to all those items $$j$$ which were presented as belonging to category $$A$$ during training; (ii) similarity of any two items is a function of relative weighing of feature dimensions; (iii) there is room for general category preference (category $$A$$ is more likely to be chosen accross the board).
 (See chapter 17 of Lee & Wagenmakers and the papers cited therein for further details.)

 In its simplest form, the model aims to predict the population-level category choices for `nstim = 8` different stimuli.
-Category membership is stored in variable `a = c(1,1,1,2,1,2,2,2)`, where an entry of `1` for the $i$-th item means that it was presented as belonging to the first category during training.
+Category membership is stored in variable `a = c(1,1,1,2,1,2,2,2)`, where an entry of `1` for the $$i$$-th item means that it was presented as belonging to the first category during training.
 There are `t = 320` trials in total (from different participants, but we do not distinguish these here.)
 The correct category choices (where correctness is determined by `a`) are stored in variable `y = c(245, 218, 255, 126, 182, 71, 102, 65)`.
 Additionally, we supply two $$8\times8$$ distance matrices `d1` and `d2` that give the distance between any two items along the two feature dimensions.

 {% highlight r %}